Sensory overload: As a component of other disorders and conditions

-Treatments
+Treatment

 There are many different ways to treat sensory overload.
-One is to reduce this tension is to participate in occupational therapy; however, there are many ways for people with symptoms to reduce it themselves.
+One way is to participate in occupational therapy; however, there are many ways for people with symptoms to reduce it themselves.
 Being able to identify one's own triggers of sensory overload can help reduce, eliminate, or avoid them.
 Most often the quickest way to ease sensory overload symptoms is to remove oneself from the situation.
 Deep pressure against the skin combined with proprioceptive input that stimulates the receptors in the joints and ligaments often calms the nervous system.
 Reducing sensory input such as eliminating distressing sounds and lowering the lights can help.
 Calming, focusing on music works for some.
 If a quick break does not relieve the problem, an extended rest is advised.
 People with sensory processing issues may benefit from a sensory diet of activities and accommodations designed to prevent sensory overload and retrain the brain to process sensory input more typically.
 It is important in situations of sensory overload to calm oneself and return to a normal level.